webignition/url/docs/applying-multiple-normalizations.rst

 Apply All Semantically-Lossless Normalizations
 ----------------------------------------------

-There is a set of normalizations that do not change the semantics of a URL.
-These are defined as ``Normalizer::PRESERVING_NORMALIZATIONS``.
+A set of normalizations that do not change the semantics of a URL are defined as ``Normalizer::PRESERVING_NORMALIZATIONS``.

 Read more about :doc:`semantically-lossless normalizations </semantically-lossless-normalizations>` to see what